NBA Countdown: ABC guests

-NBA Sunday Countdown
+2006–2007

+Despite reports to the contrary by The Big Lead that were picked up by various media publications (namely the New York Post), Greg Anthony, Tim Legler and Stephen A. Smith remained on ESPN's NBA Shootaround.
+The only change was the host, with Fred Hickman replacing John Saunders.

 With ABC Sports' demise and rebranding as ESPN on ABC, ABC's NBA pregame show was given its fifth different name in as many years.
 Now known as NBA Sunday Countdown, the show would continue featuring Dan Patrick as host, with analysts Mark Jackson and Michael Wilbon.
-The show would not originate from Times Square, but instead originate from the site of that week's game (ala the original ABC pregame show, NBA Shootaround).
+The show would not originate from Times Square, but instead originate from the site of that week's game (ala the original version of ABC's NBA Shootaround pregame show).
 After only two broadcasts, Mark Jackson moved to game coverage exclusively, and was replaced by Jon Barry.

-NBA Countdown
+On December 1, 2006, Patrick hosted ESPN's NBA Shootaround with analyst Michael Wilbon from Dallas, site of that night's ESPN televised Sacramento Kings–Dallas Mavericks game.